ulisesvina/ulisesvina/README.md

 ## 👾 Introduction

-Hi, I'm Ulises. <br />
+Hi, I'm Ulises.
+I'm a 14-year old fullstack programmer, National Autonomous University of Mexico (UNAM) student and AI researcher.<br />

-🕯️ Velita para quedarme en la ENP 6 UNAM

 I've been programming since I was 9!
 My first (scripting) language was Batch.
 If you want to start a new project I'm always available to code with you!